Become A Brewing Expert!

 What happens if Champagne gets frozen?

-If Champagne gets frozen, the carbon dioxide trapped in the bottle expands as it turns into ice, leading to increased pressure.
+If Champagne gets frozen, the water expands as it turns into ice, leading to increased pressure.
 This can cause the bottle to crack or even explode.
 Additionally, freezing alters the taste and texture of Champagne, resulting in a loss of its effervescence and overall quality.
 It is best to avoid freezing Champagne to preserve its unique characteristics.

 Is Champagne still good if it’s frozen?